St Patrick's Athletic F.C.: Entering the League of Ireland

-Many of the Pats players of that golden era are still recalled fondly today—Ginger O'Rourke, Harry Boland ('The Legend', 1926–2000), Jimmy 'Timber' Cummins (a cousin of one of the founders—Bart Cummins) Jimmy 'Growler' Cummins (a brother of Bart Cummins) Irish international Shay Gibbons, Ronnie Whelan Snr. and Willie Peyton are players who contributed greatly during this era.
+Ginger O'Rourke, Harry Boland ('The Legend', 1926–2000), Jimmy 'Timber' Cummins (a cousin of one of the founders—Bart Cummins) Jimmy 'Growler' Cummins (a brother of Bart Cummins), Irish international Shay Gibbons, Ronnie Whelan Snr. and Willie Peyton are notable players of this era.

 1960–1980

 St Pats struggled throughout the late 1960s, 1970s and early 1980s with only the odd cup final or young star emerging to brighten things for long-suffering Pats fans.
 Among those players to emerge was Noel Campbell.
 Campbell spent a number of years with St Pats (gaining the first of his Irish caps) before moving to SC Fortuna Köln where he would play 8 seasons.
 Perhaps the brightest star to play for St Pats was Paul McGrath.
 McGrath was signed by Saints manager Charlie Walker from junior side Dalkey United.
 Within a year he had won the PFAI Player of the Year award and earned himself a move to Manchester United.
-The World Cup-winning goalkeeper Gordon Banks also played one match for St Pats, making him by far the brightest star to turn out for the club in 1977.
+FIFA World Cup-winning goalkeeper Gordon Banks also played one match for St Pats, making him by far the brightest star to turn out for the club in 1977.